uncle-barchen/ruqmoi/ruqmoi.md

 + Rune: ᛈ [Pertho/Paeony](#αινιγματα)
   + poem: "Paeony, beguiling bloom, blessed portal of the womb."
   + keywords: womb, conception, gestation, hidden beginnings, secrets
++ The Wanderer's Oracle: Earth ‖ Mountain
+  + situation: The Wanderers path through a valley hides, for a time, their mountain destination.
+  + admonition: Stick to the path you know is the right one.
+Although your destination cannot be seen now, only this will bring you closer to it.
 + Greek Myth: The Odyssey - 12\.
 The Oar as Winnowing Fan
   + overview: This is not told in the poem, but Teirisias mentions it.
 And Odysseus mentions this to Penelope on the night of his fulfilled return and reclamation.